 In Privatization 2 (2005), LAC became responsible for sampling and remediation of 22 acres of Air Force owned property within the NWN, which included the former location of the base hospital heating plant.
 These areas consisted of Filing 28, 670 North, Building 667, and portions of Filing 16 and Building 670.
 LAC began sampling in April 2006 and completed sampling in August 2006.
 During the sampling, over 5,700 soil samples were taken.
 LAC commenced remediation of this property in May 2006 and completed remediation in August 2006.

 On September 25, 2009, LAC submitted a Notice of Completion to close out all issues related to the 2003 Compliance Advisories for asbestos in soil on 22 acres in thte NWN within the scope of the privatization.
-The Notice and final NFA were approved by CDPHE on September 29th 2009.
+The Notice and Final NFA were approved by CDPHE on September 29, 2009.

 Building 753 was used as a dental clinic by the Air Force and is currently used as a dental hygiene training facility by the CCCS.
 Prior to base closure in 1994, the Air Force reportedly prepared and used mercury-containing amalgams in this facility.
 No mercury has been used in the building since it was transferred from the Air Force to the CCCS in 1994.
 Previous investigations by the Air Force showed that mercury vapors were present in the building at concentrations below all applicable occupational exposure action levels but above the risk-based exposure level for unrestricted use.

-Current redevelopment plans for Building 753 is demolition.
-Therefore, investigation efforts were focused on sampling and characterization of potential mercury releases in the context of building demolition.
+Prior to the demolition of Building 753, investigation efforts were focused on sampling and characterization of potential mercury releases in the context of building demolition.
 Inspection of the crawlspace was performed looking for evidence of release of mercury from the building into the underlying soil.
 Thirty discrete soil samples were collected from the crawlspace and were analyzed for total mercury.
 Bulk sample was also collected in order to characterize the building materials for disposal and was analyzed for mercury.

 Mercury concentrations in all soil samples were below action level of 23 mg/kg and mercury was not detected in the building material TCLP analysis.